 All in all, selling your home FSBO can cost around $4,000, minimum.
 From marketing costs to home tours to hiring a photographer, inspector, and attorney to draft up a contract, home sellers will need to spend a decent chunk of change up front before even selling their home.

 Working with a Clever Partner Agent saves home sellers both time and money.
 Home sellers won't pay until the house sells, meaning minimal upfront costs.
-What's more, Partner Agents charge a flat-fee commission of $3,000 or 1% if the home sells for over $350,000.
+What's more, Partner Agents charge only 1.5%.

 Not only will you save so much time, but you'll also cut down on extra costs that your realtor will take care of.
 Contact Clever today for a no-obligation quote on your home sale.